decompileExec/sus-bernie/README.md

 # sus-bernie
-The best Discord bot you have ever seen.
+The best Discord bot you have ever seen!
+The help command is currently ?help.
+It may change in the future.